 Public hunting within the boundaries of Assateague Island National Seashore is recognized as a recreational activity and is required in the legislation that established the National Seashore (Public Law 89-195).
-The regulations for hunting within Assateague Island National Seashore are designed to provide a meaningful and safe experience for hunters.
+The regulations for hunting within Assateague Island National Seashore are designed to provide a safe and meaningful experience for hunters.

 Hunting is legal ONLY in specifically designated areas of the Seashore and during specifically designated dates and times (36 CFR 1.5(f)).
 State and federal regulations governing hunting within the legislative jurisdiction of the Seashore include the Code of Maryland Regulations (COMAR), Code of Federal Regulations (CFR 36 & 50), and United States Code (Title 54).